FotieMConstant/turaco/README.md

 ## License

-This project is licensed under a custom license.
+This project is licensed under a MIT license.
 Please see the `LICENSE.md` file for more information.